 Because of this most companies, at one time or another, have implemented an energy conservation measure (LINK TO ECM POST), yet some of these companies have not seen the return on investment they were hoping for.
 These four steps to a successful energy plan can help achieve better ROI.

 Step 1: properly Measure your energy profile

 To properly measure your energy consumption you need to know your energy profile.
-Energy management platforms such as the Vitality platform, can help you better manage your energy costs and consumption.
+Energy management platforms such as the Vitality platform can help you better manage your energy costs and consumption.
 You wouldn’t fly in an airplane without the proper information and instruments, so too you should not consider implementing energy conservation measures without a full understanding of your energy consumption.

 Step 2: Reduce Energy consumption.

 Often times when companies or organizations first implement an energy conservation measure they skip this critical step because they are anxious to implement power generation options.
-Properly reducing energy consumption, however, can help reduce the size of future energy conservation measures as well as have a lower up front capital cost.
+Properly reducing energy consumption, however, can help reduce the size of future energy conservation measures as well as have a lower upfront capital cost.

-Another way to look at reduction of energy could be to look at the reduction of energy costs.
+Another way to look at the reduction of energy could be to look at the reduction of energy costs.
 Energy costs are complex and critical to a proper energy plan.
 There are a number of ways to reduce your energy costs, such as purchasing natural gas and optimizing utility rate schedules.